Era (radio station)

-ERA (formerly Era FM) is a Malaysian Malay-language radio station operated by Astro Radio Sdn.
-Bhd.
-The radio station broadcasts 24 hours a day, 7 days a week.
-The radio station went on air on 1 August 1998.
-In the past few years, this station played a wider mixture of music from the 1980s to current-day, but now it plays Malaysian and international hit songs, including Korean songs.
-It is also has regional stations in Kota Kinabalu and Kuching.
+Era (stylized ERA on radio, formerly Era FM until 2017) is a Malaysian Malay-language radio station operated by Astro Radio.
+The radio station broadcasts 24 hours a day, 7 days a week, from Astro Radio's Bukit Jalil headquarters in Kuala Lumpur.

+Era began in 1996 as an exclusive audio channel for Astro satellite users, before migrating to the FM band on 1 August 1998.
+Since its launch, it has played a wider mixture of music from the 1980s to present, and covers Malaysian and international pop genres.
+It also operates part-time opt-outs from Kuala Lumpur for audiences in Sabah and Sarawak, which downsized its respective local operations since 2023.

 In 2015, as according to Nielsen RAM Survey Wave #1, Era FM maintained its position as Malaysia's leading Malay-language station with over 4.8 million listeners.

 History

-The frequency slot, which is 103.3 FM in Klang Valley was originally known as Classic Rock and was one of the five radio stations first introduced by AMP Radio Networks along with Hitz FM, Mix FM, Light & Easy and TalkRadio (frequency taken over by My FM, which also began broadcasting on 1 August of that year).
+Era's flagship frequency slot, which is 103.3 FM in Klang Valley, was originally known as Classic Rock, one of the five radio stations first introduced by AMP Radio Networks along with Hitz FM, Mix FM, Light & Easy and TalkRadio (whose frequencies were taken over by My FM on 1 August that year).
 It launched on the Malaysian FM airwaves in January 1997 after being one of Astro's audio-only channels since the launch of the satellite network in October the year before.
 Over the one-year period, demand grew for radio content in Bahasa Malaysia, as listeners who were exposed to AMP's English brands wanted the same formats but in other major local languages.
 This compelled AMP to make changes to its line-up, swapping Classic Rock to Era FM, leaving Classic Rock as an Astro-only radio station.

 On 1 August 1998, Era FM went on air as the first private radio station to be broadcast completely in the Malay language, with "Hijau" by Zainal Abidin, which is a trademark for the radio station, being the first song to be played on the radio station, ending the monopoly of Malay-language radio stations run by state-run Radio RTM.

 Era FM was once the leader in Malay-language FM radio stations, but has lost its popularity to its sister station, Sinar FM.
 In 2012, Era FM regained the top spot as the most popular radio station in Malaysia with close to 5 million listeners.
 Era FM is the first radio station in Malaysia to hold three records in the Malaysia Book Of Records since 1998.

 On 2 January 2018, Era FM was rebranded to ERA in a move by Astro Radio to integrate multiple platforms beyond traditional radio.
 At the same time, a new logo was also unveiled with the rebranding.

+Era announcer Haniff left the station on 31 July 2024; he last presented Petang Era until his resignation.